 Integrity Research Scheme

-As a student on this course, you will be able to apply to take part in the Integrity Research Scheme.
+As a student on this course, you will be able to apply to take part in the Business Advice Clinic.
 This gives you the chance to gain practical market research experience, where you will work with a client on a real research project and gain valuable insight into what it's like to work as a market research consultant.

 Meet leaders of industry